 There is yet another aspect to this particular presentation of EF dysfunction.
 While we are on a particular "track", we can see no other track than that which we are traveling on, so to speak, and when confronted, can become frustrated, angry, and not understand when others point out to us that the particular track we might be on may not succeed.
 We all know the experience of putting our hand into a flame for the first time, we learn not to do it again...on many levels this isn't so for those of us with collosul disorder and/or ADHD.

-My life is currently, and happily so, engaged in the love and support of Troya, whom I mention in other posts.
+My life is currently and happily engaged in the love and support of my dear friend whom I mention in other posts.
 This is significant in many ways...She has helped and supported my coming forth out of the cocoon, my coming into a fullness of my real possibilities and growth, unlike almost anyone else I'd ever known.
-In her time of need as she fights this courageous battle with ovarian cancer, I have the opportunity, in some small way of returning the love, as if that were really possible.
+In her time of need as she fights this courageous battle with cancer, I have the opportunity, in some small way of returning the love, as if that were really possible.
 There is nowhere else in life I would rather be.
 Pain is a given, suffering is optional.
 As I watch my dearest friend in these days, I'm still learning from her moment by moment.
 I only hope that when my time comes to face my own eventual demise that I face it with the brilliance, faith, strength and hope that she is demonstrating to me even now.